Why Are Men Not Marrying These Days?

 While the marriage rate is declining, so is the divorce rate.
 Fewer people are getting married, but those marriages may be of higher quality.
 The divorce rate has especially gone down among young people.

 However, divorce rates continue to rise among older people.
-These numbers may be due to cultural factors, such as people feeling pressured for religious or societal reasons to get married even if it isn’t a good match.
+These numbers of divorce may be due to cultural factors, such as people feeling pressured for religious or societal reasons to get married even if it isn’t a good match.
 Young people may have learned from the mistakes of previous generations and might now be choosing to wait to get married, date around more before getting married, and only marry someone when they are certain that it is a good match.

 Changing attitudes toward marriage